 The price for a tuk will be in the 50-80 baht range for city trips, and they fit around 3 people.
 I’ve also seen a tuk tuk carrying four people plus luggage on a trip to the airport, but that was one of those ‘Only in Thailand’ moments and I definitely wouldn’t recommend that in terms of safety and comfort.

-Renting a motorbike can be a very cost effective and fast method of transportation in Chiang Mai.
+Renting a motorbike/scooter can be a very cost effective and fast method of transportation in Chiang Mai.
 Motorbikes are easily the most popular form of transport with the locals, and you will find a shop renting scooters on every corner of the street.
 Prices for scooters range from 150-250 baht, depending on the model and its age.
-It is recommended to be experienced with riding a motorbike back in your home country before attempting to ride one here, although they won’t ask you for your driving licence when you go to rent a scooter.
+I highly recommend having previous experience riding a motorbike back in your home country before attempting to ride one here, although the rental companies won’t ask you for your driving licence when you go to rent a scooter.
+My favorite scooter model in Chiang Mai is the Honda PCX.

 Bicycles are a great way of touring the Chiang Mai old city as there are no hills.
 A bicycle can be rented from 70-200 baht, you pay more for a decent mountain bike, but the city bikes are just as good since you won’t be using any gears.
 Bicycles were essential while we were looking for an apartment, as they allowed us to quickly dart from one place to another over town.
 You need to ride very carefully when in the main roads however, as you will be competing for road space with trucks and dozens of buzzing scooters.